bcgov/ols-geocoder/faults.md

 <a name="STREET_NAME.isHighwayAlias">STREET_NAME.isHighwayAlias</a> | A given street name is an alias for an official highway name. |0
 <a name="STREET_NAME.missing">STREET_NAME.missing</a> | A given address didn't contain a street name but one was found.|1
 <a name="STREET_NAME.notMatched">STREET_NAME.notMatched</a> | A given streetName within a given locality was not found.
 The locality is returned with a match precision of LOCALITY.
 Other addresses in different localities that contain the given civic number and street will also be returned but with a lesser score.|12
+<a name="STREET_NAME.partialMatch">STREET_NAME.partialMatch</a> | Some of the words in a street name were matched.
+A match with a full street name is returned.|1
 <a name="STREET_NAME.spelledWrong">STREET_NAME.spelledWrong</a> | A given street name was spelled wrong but was successfully corrected to match a known street name with the given locality.|2
 <a name="STREET_QUALIFIER.missing">STREET_QUALIFIER.missing</a> | A given address didn't contain a street qualifier but one was found.|1
 <a name="STREET_QUALIFIER.notMatched">STREET_QUALIFIER.notMatched</a> | A given street qualifier was not found.
 A match without a street qualifier is returned.|1